Origin Story and Subsequent Goings-On

 Second trip: Paul, Gert, and Steve have dinner at a Bavarian restaurant in Cologne and formally commit to Project Elpis.

-The decision is made to proceed as an open science, non-profit focused research organization (FRO).
+To maximize execution speed, the decision is made to proceed as an open science, not-for-profit focused research organization (FRO).

 Joris starts his Masters project.